franklinjg/RAE-Replication-file/README.md

 My computer has 8GB of RAM but this code should run in any computer if left for a long enough time.

-If you are interested in replicating my code please go to RequiredLibraries and run it.
-It will install all the necessary libraries.
+If you are interested in replicating, coping, distributing my code then you are welcome to do so.
+Open Source Code is the FUTURE.

 ## Acknowledgements